 They’re all wet from their sleeping.

-“Crow Kids song?”
+“Crow kids song?”
 Dixon, the younger boy replied with a scoff.
 “Everybody knows that one.”
 He eyed me like I was playing jokes.

 “I never heard it,” I said.